-The first quarter saw an uptick in both the median sales price and first-quartile sales price for the Houston-The Woodlands-Sugar Land MSA (Figure 1).1 The year-over-year (YOY) growth in median sales price and first-quartile home price in the Houston-The Woodlands-Sugar Land MSA measured 16.4 percent and 17.2 percent, respectively, significantly higher than average YOY growth for the first quarter (Table 1).
-The median sales price measured $320,000; the first-quartile sales price, $249,000.
-Meanwhile, following years of generally sluggish growth, family income increased considerably.
+The second quarter saw a continued uptick in both the median sales price and first-quartile sales price for the Houston-The Woodlands-Sugar Land MSA.
+(Figure 1).1 The year-over-year (YOY) growth in median sales price and first-quartile sales price in the Houston-The Woodlands-Sugar Land MSA measured 14.4 percent and 14.9 percent, respectively.
+(Table 1).
+The median sales price measured $353,500; the first-quartile sales price, $270,000.
+Meanwhile, following years of generally sluggish growth, family income witnessed robust growth.
 From 2021 to 2022, median family income in the Houston-The Woodlands-Sugar Land MSA increased 13.8 percent (Table 2).
-However, as long as the rise in home prices continues to outpace the increase in income, purchase affordability, or the ability of a household to buy a home, will continue to diminish.

-Meanwhile, mortgage interest rates remained low by historical standards, averaging 3.82 percent in 1Q2022 (Figure 2).
+At the same time, mortgage interest rates ticked upward, averaging 5.27 percent in 2Q2022 (Figure 2).
 All other things being equal, lower (higher) mortgage interest rates translate into lower (higher) monthly mortgage payments and ease (diminish) purchase affordability.
 The Federal Reserve is widely anticipated to continue to raise interest rates over the near-term to reduce inflationary pressures, which will likely prompt additional increases in mortgage interest rates.
-The average rate on the 30-year fixed-rate mortgage increased nearly one percentage point in March, rising from 3.76 percent to 4.67 percent.
-For more information on the effect of mortgage interest rates on purchase affordability, please see "How Higher Interest Rates Affect Homebuying."
+The average rate on the 30-year fixed-rate mortgage increased nearly 3 percentage points in the first half of 2022.
+For more information on the effect of mortgage interest rates on purchase affordability, see "How Higher Interest Rates Affect Homebuying."

 To read this article in its entirety, download the pdf.